cloudflare/cloudflare-docs/content/ssl/edge-certificates/custom-certificates/troubleshooting.md

 ## The private key you uploaded is invalid.
 Please check your input and try again.
 (Code: 2106)

-### Problem description

-You receive the error "The private key you uploaded is invalid.
-Please check your input and try again.
-(Code: 2106)" when trying to upload a new custom certificate or edit an existing one.

 ### Root cause

 Cloudflare requires separate, pem-encoded files for the SSL private key and certificate.

+### Solution

 Contact your Certificate Authority (CA) to confirm whether your current certificate meets this requirement or request your CA to assist with certificate format conversion.

-### Solution

 Make sure your certificate complies with these [requirements](/ssl/edge-certificates/custom-certificates/uploading/#certificate-requirements).

 Check that the certificate and private keys match before uploading the certificate in the Cloudflare dashboard.
 This [external resource](https://www.sslshopper.com/article-most-common-openssl-commands.html) might help.